Vali-Hameed/UFC-Fight-Predictor-Website/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/Vali-Hameed/UFC-Fight-Predictor-Website/issues) to see what we're currently working on.

-If you are looking to run the full end-to-end environment locally, you will also need to clone and run the `ufc-ml` and `ufc-scraper` repositories alongside this one.
+If you are looking to run the full end-to-end environment locally, you will also need to clone and run the [UFC-Fight-Predictor](https://github.com/Vali-Hameed/UFC-Fight-Predictor) and `ufc-scraper` repositories alongside this one.

 ---